guilherme-gm/vscode-herc-lang-support/README.md

 No. Not yet.
 I don't think the current state of it is stable enough for it to be published in VSCode Marketplace.

+## Contributting

+Want to help making the extension better?
+Your help is really appreciated!

+There are a couple ways to contribute to this extension, even if you don't know how to code!

+### Improve commands documentation
+Hercules' script engine has LOTS of commands, and we NEED TO document all of them, list their parameters returns, how to use, etc etc. Currently we have a automatically generated documentation for most commands, although those documentations kind of works, they are not 100% accurate and some times they miss important information.

+One way to help the extension is by taking your time to pick a command and rewrite its documentation correctly and with all the details required.
+Check @@TODO issue to see the list of commands that are still missing a documentation.

+To contribute to the docs, you must check the Command Documentation Standard (@@TODO: Link)

+### Implementing new features
+Language Server Protcol has lots of functionalities, and we could implment them all!
+But doing this takes a lot of time.
+So you may want to take the task of implementing one, or a part of it!
+I just ask that before actually doing it, please open an issue about it and lets discuss!

+Discussing it we may find a good way to make it work, and also you get an assigment to that task so there's no risk of someone else (or even me!) working in the same feature and someone doing a lot of work for nothing!

 ## Release Notes